 After returning to civilian life, Alex Haley began his writing career, first as a journalist.
 In that capacity, he conducted the very first interview for Playboy magazine, which appeared in the September 1962 issue.
 His subject was jazz legend Miles Davis.
 Throughout the 1960s, Haley conducted some of Playboy's most memorable interviews; among his subjects were Martin Luther King, Jr., Melvin Belli, (Jack Ruby's defense attorney) Jim Brown, Sammy Davis Jr., Johnny Carson, and Muhammad Ali.

-Six months after being interviewed by Alex Haley, in February of 1965, Malcolm X was assassinated.
+In February of 1965, six months after he'd been interviewed by Alex Haley, Malcolm X was assassinated.
 The two men had first met in 1960, when Haley had written an article on the Nation of Islam for Reader's Digest.
 Over a period of nearly two years, Haley had conducted some 50 interviews with Malcolm X. Some of the material was published as a memoir in the July 1965 issue of Playboy.
 Later that year, Haley reworked all of the material and published it in book form as The Autobiography of Malcolm X.